 - Anyone on the team can make sense of test cases, add assertions and modify when needed.

 To conclude, it’s essential to first identify the end goals for test automation – and choose the best tool to support them.
-While we think that Cypress can be an excellent choice for web automation, you might want to consider testRigor for the ease of test creation, robustness, and wide platform support.
+While we think that Cypress can be an excellent choice for web automation, you might want to consider testRigor for the ease of completely no-code test authoring, low maintenance, robustness, and wide platform support.